IT/PPS 04.15 - Risk Management

 The following factors, if pertinent to the risk, may be considered during the assessment of impact: human health and safety, societal or environmental, monetary, business or operations, information technology, information security, public relations, reporting and disclosure, strategic, compliance, and fraud.

 The matrix shall classify the probability with one of five values:

 Probability Value Probability Description Almost Certain An event is inevitable, or there is a great likelihood that an event will occur.
-Likely An event is likely to occur.
+Likely An event will probably occur.
 Possible The risk is neither extremely likely nor highly unlikely.
 The probability of an event is similar to occurrences within the normal course of operations.
-Unlikely The risk of an event is unlikely.
+Unlikely The risk of an event is not anticipated.
 Rare The risk of an event is extremely unlikely or would require a combination of multiple failures.

 The impact and probability ratings are used to create a quantitative calculated risk score encompassing a range from 1 to 25 (R = P x I).
-Higher scores mean increased risk.
+Higher scores indicate increased risk.